Overview

 Experience

-• Advised a Texas public pension system on the development of regulations and procedures related to Internal Revenue Service (IRS) Required Minimum Distribution (RMD) requirements, overpayment policies and procedures, missing participant policy and procedures.
+Advised public pension systems on the development of regulations and procedures related to Internal Revenue Service (IRS) Required Minimum Distribution (RMD) requirements, overpayment policies and procedures, missing participant policy and procedures.

-• Prepared Voluntary Correction Program (VCP) filings with the IRS and Self Correction Program (SCP) internal memoranda for several private sector employer and public pension systems for correction of errors due to Plan Failures and Operational Failures.
+Prepared Voluntary Correction Program (VCP) filings with the IRS and Self Correction Program (SCP) internal memoranda for several private sector employer and public pension plans for correction of errors due to Plan and Operational Failures.

 Insights